tnibler/myrti/DESIGN.md

  under a single date.
 Probably assign a date to the group based on start/end/... and make the group an item in the hierarchy at the same level of days

+Actually, I think every grouping whether user created or not follows the same rules as groups described above, so they can all be implemented following the same logic.
+An asset can only belong to one group, a group has a sorting key/date under which it's shown in the timeline.
+Whether the group is a mini-album created by the user or smarly inferred based on e.g., location, most logic stays the same.

 ### Timezone handling in timeline

 Globally we have to options for sorting the timeline: